Skin problems in animals

 There is a key difference between a cat having floppy ears and a cat having one floppy ear.
 In the case of the former, the reason is likely due to their breed.
 Some cat breeds have been specially bred to promote ear shapes different from most other domestic cats.
 These include long eared cat breeds,...

 A cat scratching itself is a normal and healthy behavior.
 If we had the dexterity of most cats, we'd be scratching just as much.
-However, as with any behavior, when it becomes excessive it signals a problem.
-If your cat won't stop scratching, the first thing we might think of is a skin problem.
-However,...
+As with any behavior, scratching excessively can cause serious harm.
+If a cat scratches itself raw, then wounds can develop which cause complications.
+Other reasons for a cat...

 Purple spots on a dog's ear can be sign that they are suffering from vasculitis in dogs.
 Canine Vasculitis is the inflammation of a dog's blood vessels.
 This pathology affects not only the skin of the dog, but in some cases, other organs too.
 Although vasculitis in dogs is easy to define, is very difficult...